ArduPilot/ardupilot_wiki/plane/source/docs/fbwb-mode.rst

 You should also have a look at CRUISE mode, as it is generally better than FBWB, especially if there is significant wind.
-In CRUISE mode the aircraft will hold a ground track as opposed to just levelling the wings when you don't input any roll with the aileron stick.
+In CRUISE mode the aircraft will hold a ground track as opposed to just leveling the wings when you don't input any roll with the aileron stick.